 Monk Fruit vs Stevia Vs Erythritol: The Verdict

-What it will boil down to is personal preference for price, taste and texture.
+What it boils down to is a personal preference for price, taste and texture.

 Both monk fruit and stevia in pure forms are rather expensive.
 Stevia is great for drinks and making things like keto pancake syrups.
 Both of these natural sweeteners also have their own aftertaste.

 Erythritol being a sugar alcohol derived through a fermentation process is much more widely available and a cheaper source of sweetness.
 It is low in carbs and calories like the other two mentioned and without an aftertaste, it makes for a great addition to your recipes.

 Erythritol is also great to use to balance out the sweetness and price of the other two sweeteners since it is only about 65 – 70% of the sweetness of sugar where the other two are both up to 300% sweeter.